History of the United Kingdom: American Revolution

+Second British Empire

-The loss of the Thirteen Colonies, at the time Britain's most populous colonies, marked the transition between the "first" and "second" empires, in which Britain shifted its attention to Asia, the Pacific and later Africa.
-Adam Smith's Wealth of Nations, published in 1776, had argued that colonies were redundant, and that free trade should replace the old mercantilist policies that had characterised the first period of colonial expansion, dating back to the protectionism of Spain and Portugal.
+The loss of the Thirteen Colonies, at the time Britain's most populous, marked the transition between the "first" and "second" empires, in which Britain shifted its attention to Asia, the Pacific and later Africa.
+Adam Smith's The Wealth of Nations, published in 1776, had argued colonies were redundant, and free trade should replace the mercantilist policies of the first period of colonial expansion.
 The growth of trade between the newly independent United States and Britain after 1783 confirmed Smith's view that political control was not necessary for economic success.

 During its first 100 years of operation, the focus of the British East India Company had been trade, not the building of an empire in India.
-Company interests turned from trade to territory during the 18th century as the Mughal Empire declined in power and the British East India Company struggled with its French counterpart, the La Compagnie française des Indes orientales, during the Carnatic Wars of the 1740s and 1750s.
+Company interests turned from trade to territory during the 18th century as the Mughal Empire declined in power and the Company struggled with its French counterpart, the French East India Company, during the Carnatic wars of the 1740s and 1750s.
 The British, led by Robert Clive, defeated the French and their Indian allies in the Battle of Plassey, leaving the Company in control of Bengal and a major military and political power in India.
-In the following decades it gradually increased the size of the territories under its control, either ruling directly or indirectly via local puppet rulers under the threat of force of the Indian Army, 80% of which was composed of native Indian sepoys.
+It gradually increased the size of the territories under its control, either ruling directly or indirectly via local puppet rulers under the threat of force of the Indian Army, 80% of which was composed of native Indian sepoys.

 On 22 August 1770, James Cook discovered the eastern coast of Australia while on a scientific voyage to the South Pacific.
 In 1778, Joseph Banks, Cook's botanist on the voyage, presented evidence to the government on the suitability of Botany Bay for the establishment of a penal settlement, and in 1787 the first shipment of convicts set sail, arriving in 1788.

-The British government had somewhat mixed reactions to the outbreak of the French Revolution in 1789, and when war broke out on the Continent in 1792, it initially remained neutral.
-But the following January, Louis XVI was beheaded.
-This combined with a threatened invasion of the Netherlands by France spurred Britain to declare war.
-For the next 23 years, the two nations were at war except for a short period in 1802–1803.
-Britain alone among the nations of Europe never submitted to or formed an alliance with France.
-Throughout the 1790s, the British repeatedly defeated the navies of France and its allies, but were unable to perform any significant land operations.
-An Anglo-Russian invasion of the Netherlands in 1799 accomplished little except the capture of the Dutch fleet.